Deep-MI/FastSurfer/Documentation/TRAINING_DATA.md

 # Training data

-This page provides technical and demograhic information about the training data that was used for the FastSurferVINN project.
+This page provides technical and demographic information about the training data that was used for the FastSurferVINN project.
 For details, also refer to the corresponding [publication](https://doi.org/10.1016/j.neuroimage.2022.118933).

 ## Demographic information